ChaimaJelassi/cs-test/README.md

 * Detect highly engaged and loyal clients, who would make excellent advocates.

 ## How?
-In this section, I will describe the **features** I have considered as key measures and the **method** used to calculate the Customer Health.
+In this section, I will describe the **features** I have considered as key measures and the **method** used to calculate the Customer Health Score.

 ### Selected Features
 The following are the four features selected among the 6 tabs in the given excel file and considered as the most relevant ones for the calculation of the CHS. <br/>